Why “Minimalism” Often Looks Cheap (and How to Do It Right)

 Minimalism Is More Demanding, Not Less

 Getting it right requires designers who work from material and proportion before selecting a single finish, who specify lighting as architecture rather than as a functional layer, and who treat the space between objects as carefully as the objects themselves.
-That discipline, applied consistently through design and construction, is what produces an interior that reads as resolved rather than reduced.
+That discipline, applied consistently through design and construction, is what produces an interior that looks resolved rather than reduced.